michaelkerr0576/rellygudfutos_v2/README.md

 A user will be presented with a homepage where they can view the photo grid.

-## Development Notes

-Notes I have taken during the process of development.
-Includes all decisions made and useful links I used for guidance (or out right copied :shushing_face: :zipper_mouth_face: :smiling_imp: ).

 ## Architecture & Setup

 ### MERN Stack